CodeCome

 YAML you can validate

-The frontmatter is validated against a schema in schemas/finding.yml.
-Bad metadata fails fast in CI.
+Run make frontmatter to validate every finding's metadata via tools/check-frontmatter.py.
+Bad frontmatter fails fast.
 The Markdown body stays free-form so researchers aren't fighting a form.

 Tooling that travels

 Findings render in any Markdown viewer — GitHub, Obsidian, an editor preview pane.
-The "dashboard" is just a folder.
+The "dashboard" is just tree itemdb/findings/ or make status.

 sandbox validation